Currency: GBP

 • Recommended for chain lockers with a reduced height or volume

-• Electric motor and the gearbox in protective casing and easily accessible for maintenance
+• Electric motor and the gearbox in a protective casing and easily accessible for maintenance

 Aesthetics

 The deck footprint of a horizontal windlass is larger due to the entire unit being above deck.
 The vertical setup reduces clutter on deck by hiding the motor and gearbox in the chain locker.
-Space in the chain locker must therefore be considered.
+Space in the chain locker is a critical consideration.

 Gravity

-The windlass is designed to retrieve the anchor chain and warp from the seabed and allow gravity to pull it down into the chain locker.
+The windlass is designed to retrieve the anchor chain and warp from the seabed, allowing gravity to pull it down into the chain locker.
 However, when all the chain and warp are onboard, there must still be a minimum 30cm drop from underneath the deck to the top of the pile.
 Therefore, a horizontal windlass may be required where the storage locker is shallow.

 2. Determine the pulling or lifting power that you will require